-There is some confusion between Araucaria heterophylla and Araucaria columnaris that looks like A. heterophylla when young but changes its appearance as it gets older.
+There is some confusion between Araucaria heterophylla and Araucaria columnaris which looks like A. heterophylla when young but changes its appearance as it gets older.

 Pine trees are one of the less difficult species to grow in a bonsai form.